fultux/terraform-libvirt-rke/README.md

-# terraform-libvirt-rke
+# terraform-kvm-k3s
-Terraform module to install rancher on a rke cluster on top of kvm.
+Terraform module to create a k3s cluster on kvm